Scalp Psoriasis Treatment UK: Causes, Types, Triggers and Your Options

 | Cocois ointment | Coal tar + salicylic acid | Thick scaling; resistant disease |

-Access Doctor provides prescription scalp and skin psoriasis treatments including Betacap, Betnovate, Etrivex, Dovobet, and Cocois following a GPhC-regulated online consultation.
+Access Doctor provides a range of prescription scalp psoriasis treatments following a GPhC-regulated online consultation.
+No GP referral required.

-What are the most effective scalp psoriasis treatments available in the UK?
+What are the most effective scalp psoriasis treatments in the UK?

-The most effective prescription treatments for scalp psoriasis in the UK are potent corticosteroid shampoos (Etrivex), combination vitamin D and corticosteroid gels (Dovobet), and corticosteroid scalp applications (Betnovate).
+The most effective prescription treatments are potent corticosteroid shampoos (Etrivex), combination vitamin D and corticosteroid gels (Dovobet), and corticosteroid scalp applications (Betnovate).
 For moderate-to-severe disease, coal-tar preparations such as Cocois ointment may also be used.
-AccessDoctor can prescribe these treatments after a short online consultation.

-Can I get scalp psoriasis treatment online in the UK without seeing a GP?
+Can I get scalp psoriasis treatment online without seeing a GP?

 How long does scalp psoriasis treatment take to work?

 Most prescription scalp psoriasis treatments produce visible improvement within one to two weeks.
 Dovobet gel typically shows significant results within two weeks of daily use.
-Etrivex shampoo usually reduces scaling and redness within two to four weeks when used as directed.
+Etrivex shampoo usually reduces scaling and redness within two to four weeks.

 What triggers scalp psoriasis flare-ups?

-Common triggers include stress, streptococcal infections, certain medications (beta-blockers, lithium), skin injury (Koebner phenomenon), alcohol, and smoking.
-Identifying and managing your personal triggers alongside prescription treatment is the most effective approach to long-term control.
+Common triggers include stress, streptococcal infections, certain medications (beta-blockers, lithium), skin injury (Köbner phenomenon), alcohol, and smoking.
+Managing triggers alongside prescription treatment is the most effective approach to long-term control.